Learn More About Blepharoplasty

 The eyes are one of the most prominent features of the face.
 They express emotion, balance the appearance, and contribute to an overall sense of beauty.
 The eyes, however, are one of the first places to show the early signs of aging.
 Sagging tissue of the upper eyelid, or fine lines of the under the eye, can make the face look tired, frustrated, unhealthy, and even years older.
 While the normal aging process is primarily responsible for these changes around the eyes, other factors may compound the issue, as well.
 Sun damage, smoking, illness, and genetics can accelerate the development of lax, wrinkled tissue, which leads many people to choose eyelid surgery in the Boston area.

-The Blepharoplasty can be performed on the upper eyelid or lower eyelid alone, or they can be combined into one procedure.
-Many people will choose to combine the Eyelid Lift with the Facelift for optimal facial rejuvenation.
-Dr. Davidson has been performing the Eyelid Lift for almost 15 years.
+The eyelid surgery can be performed on the upper eyelid or lower eyelid alone, or they can be combined into one procedure.
+Many people will choose to combine the eyelid lift with the facelift for optimal facial rejuvenation.
+Dr. Davidson has been performing the eyelid lift for almost 15 years.
 His extensive experience and meticulous attention to detail make him a very sought after plastic surgeon.

-Anyone frustrated with lax tissue along the upper or lower eyelid may benefit from the Blepharoplasty.
-The ideal patient will be in overall good health, have a clear understanding of the Eyelid Lift procedure, and hold realistic expectations for their results.
-People with specific medical conditions, such as certain thyroid disorders or chronic dry eye, may be encouraged to postpone their Blepharoplasty.
-At the Blepharoplasty consultation, Dr. Davidson will determine if an Eyelid Lift is right for an individual’s unique needs.
+Anyone frustrated with lax tissue along the upper or lower eyelid may benefit from eyelid surgery.
+The ideal patient will be in overall good health, have a clear understanding of the eyelid surgery procedure, and hold realistic expectations for their results.
+People with specific medical conditions, such as certain thyroid disorders or chronic dry eye, may be encouraged to postpone their blepharoplasty.
+At the eyelid surgery consultation, Dr. Davidson will determine if an eyelid lift is right for an individual’s unique needs.

 The Blepharoplasty Consultation

-Prior to committing to an Eyelid Lift, a one–on–one consultation with Dr. Davidson will be scheduled.
+Prior to committing to an eyelid lift, a one–on–one consultation with Dr. Davidson will be scheduled.
 During this appointment, he will perform a brief exam of the facial anatomy, review the medical history, and discuss all current medications.
 He will also listen to the patient’s aesthetic goals and desires.
 Dr. Davidson will then explain the various options, both surgical and noninvasive, that are available to restore more youthful looking eyes.
-If he determines the Blepharoplasty to be the most appropriate procedure for the specific patient, an individualized surgical plan will be created.
-At this time, the exact cost of the Eyelid lift will be determined and the payment plans reviewed.
+If he determines that eyelid surgery would be the most appropriate procedure for the specific patient, an individualized surgical plan will be created.
+At this time, the exact cost of the eyelid surgery will be determined and the payment plans reviewed.

-Dr. Davidson performs the Blepharoplasty as an outpatient procedure, under IV sedation.
-The surgery will take between one and three hours to complete, depending on the extent of correction required.
-Dr. Davidson will tailor the Eyelid Lift procedure to the specific needs of the patient, performing an Upper Lid Lift, Lower Lid Lift, or a combination Blepharoplasty.
+Dr. Davidson performs the blepharoplasty as an outpatient procedure, under IV sedation.
+The eyelid surgery will take between one and three hours to complete, depending on the extent of correction required.
+Dr. Davidson will tailor the eyelid surgery procedure to the specific needs of the patient, performing an upper lid lift, lower lid lift, or a combination eyelid surgery.

-Over the years, the paper-thin tissue of the upper eyelid can loose its elasticity and resistance, sinking downward over the eyes.
-Not only will this droop make the face appear unhappy or exhausted, the sagging, heavy tissue may even impair the eyesight.
-An Upper Lid Blepharoplasty is designed to remove this unsightly, stretched tissue from the eyelid; restoring a refreshed appearance.
+Over the years, the paper-thin tissue of the upper eyelid can lose its elasticity and resistance, sinking downward over the eyes.
+Not only will this droop make the face appear unhappy or exhausted, the sagging, heavy tissue may even impair eyesight.
+An upper lid blepharoplasty is designed to remove this unsightly, stretched tissue from the eyelid, restoring a refreshed appearance.

-Patients should expect their Eyelid Lift recovery to take between seven and fourteen days.
+Patients should expect their eyelid surgery recovery to take between seven and 14 days.
 Initially, mild bruising and swelling may be seen, diminishing over the first several weeks.
 While patients note only minimal pain, the eyes may feel tight and sore.
 Dr. Davidson will prescribe appropriate medications to keep patients resting comfortably during their recovery.

-At the first follow-up appointment, approximately five days after surgery, Dr. Davidson will remove any sutures.
-Within five to ten days, patients are generally feeling well enough to return to work or school.
-Patients should avoid straining, bending and lifting during the early postoperative period.
-Vigorous activity and strenuous exercise should be postponed for four to six weeks; however light activities can be resumed in five to seven days.
+At the first follow-up appointment, approximately five days after eyelid surgery, Dr. Davidson will remove any sutures.
+Within five to 10 days, patients are generally feeling well enough to return to work or school.
+Patients should avoid straining, bending, and lifting during the early postoperative period.
+Vigorous activity and strenuous exercise should be postponed for four to six weeks; however, light activities can be resumed in five to seven days.
 Scarring will slowly fade to a thin, almost invisible white line.

 - Keep your head elevated, even when sleeping.